-Located at 30 Front Street in Hammonton, New Jersey, The Noyes Gallery at Kramer Hall is a vital addition to the Arts District in Downtown Hammonton.
-The Noyes Gallery showcases artwork from both New Jersey artists and Stockton students, in exhibitions that change quarterly throughout the year.
+Located at Stockton's Kramer Hall at 30 Front Street in Hammonton, New Jersey, The Noyes Gallery at Kramer Hall is a vital addition to the Arts District in Downtown Hammonton.
+The Noyes Gallery showcases artwork from both New Jersey artists and Stockton students, in exhibitions that change on a regular basis.
 Kramer Hall, a former sewing factory, is an historic building that features the Noyes Gallery, as well as state of the art classrooms, seminar rooms, and a computer lab.
-This site provides undergraduate and graduate academic courses and Continuing and Professional Education opportunities for Stockton Students, and members of the community.
+This site provides undergraduate and graduate academic courses and continuing and professional education opportunities for Stockton Students, and members of the community.

 Mondays through Fridays from 8:30am - 4:30pm